Ào mén 澳门 'bay entrance'

 Sao Lourenco, Macau is a lovely neo-classical church with a few Baroque touches and a Chinese tile roof.
 It is located in the historic heart of the city.

 Places to Visit in Macau

 The Portuguese gave it the name 'Macau' probably after a temple to Mazu a deity of the seafarers in the area.
 A Ming temple dedicated to her, also known as A-Ma Gau Temple, is located in the south west of the main island.
 The International airport has been built on an artificial island due to the scarcity of land.
 There is a popular horse racing course on Taipa Island.
 The Fortaleza do Monte ➚ on the central high part of the island has a museum documenting the outpost's history, while the ‘Largo do Senado’ is at the old heart of the city with many colonial style buildings.
-The ruins of St. Pauls' cathedral, built in the Portuguese, baroque style is the island's most famous landmark.
+More old buildings are dotted along the Praia Grande.
+The ruins of St. Pauls' cathedral, built by the Portuguese in baroque style is the island's most famous landmark.
 The cathedral was the center of Jesuit teaching in the region and at one time the largest catholic church in Asia.
+There is an old protestant cemetery with the gravestones of many Britons who succumbed to disease while trading with China.
 Macau Tower at 1,107 feet [337 meters] offers dizzying view of the whole area.